goofball564/AnotherDarkSoulsAutosplitter/README.md

 * This script does not currently fully support versions of Dark Souls Remastered other than current patch

-* It hasn't been tested yet on a legally acquired copy of Prepare to Die Edition.
+* It hasn't been tested yet on a legally acquired copy of Prepare to Die Edition (but it most likely works with one).

 * Not every single event flag and bonfire has been tested as being correct.
 But they're probably mostly if not completely fine :)